Bluemethyst/KubeREST/README.md

 # KubeREST
+## Should you use this? no. Is this secure? no. Why did I make this? just to spite Lat and use networking in KubeJS :D

-A way to host a simple API/Webpage on a Minecraft server using KubeJs.
+A way to host a simple API/Webpage on a Minecraft server using KubeJS.

 ![Info Webpage](readme_stuff/infoweb.png)